International Mountain Guides Climbing and Mountaineering Expeditions

 I am now back in Kathmandu after trekking up to Namche with the climbers and trekkers.
 All team members have now reached Namche and everyone is doing fine.
 The first group is getting ready to head to Tengboche today, after a couple days of acclimatization in Namche and exploring the nearby villages of Khunde and Khumjung.

-It was great to see our sirdar (Sherpa leader) Ang Passang and some of his Sherpa team again.
+It was great to see our sirdar (Sherpa leader) Ang Pasang and some of his Sherpa team again.
 Right now we have about 20 Sherpas up at Base Camp working on building the camp.
 The SPCC (Icefall doctors) are now at BC too may be starting work on the Icefall as early as today.
-I flew back on the helicopter that we had chartered to fly in our fourth load of supplies to Shyangboche.
-Ang Passang was arranging for this load of food, duffle bags, equipment and oxygen to be loaded on yaks for the trip to BC.
+I flew back on the helicopter that we had chartered to fly in our fourth load of supplies to Syangboche.
+Ang Pasang was arranging for this load of food, duffle bags, equipment and oxygen to be loaded on yaks for the trip to BC.
 We also sent some additional gear in yesterday by the Lukla flights and it will be portered to BC.
 After moving over 30,000 pounds of gear we now have only about 2500 pounds of remaining gear to move, and this should go in the next day or two.

 On the permit front, after all the anxiety of the last few weeks, we now have good news.
 Our agents in Kathmandu had another meeting yesterday with the Ministry and the Army chief who will supervise the liaison officers, and it sounds like everything is moving forward.
 The Ministry has now accepted our permit payment this morning and the formal briefing will be this afternoon.
 IMG guides Dave Hahn and Justin Merle have stayed back for the briefing, and when this is finished, they will immediately fly to Lukla and head on up to join the climbers en route to base camp.